5 automations every small business owner needs | InkLock

-You do not need 50 automations.
-You do not need to spend a month mapping workflows or hire a consultant to build you a complex system before you can get started.
+You don't need 50 automations.
+You don't need to spend a month mapping workflows or hire a consultant to build you a complex system before you can get started.
 You need five.
 These five automations, properly built, handle the most common revenue leaks in a service business and they can be live in a week.

 When someone fills out a form or submits an inquiry, an automated text message fires within 60 seconds.
 It acknowledges the inquiry, sets expectations, and includes a direct booking link.
 You are not going to consistently beat this with manual outreach.
 Build it once, it runs forever.